Skip to main content

 5. Generates review.md in the change directory

-6. Creates a GitHub issue if CRITICAL/WARNING findings exist
+6. Creates a tracking issue (on the per-repo platform — Codeberg primary, GitHub fallback) if CRITICAL/WARNING findings exist

 Phase 5: Archive